imterah/goevdi/README.md

 This package provides a Go wrapper for the `libevdi` library, allowing you to easily manage Linux virtual displays.

+## Warning

+This package is still in early development and may contain bugs.
+Use at your own risk.
+Additionally, due to nature of this being in early development, the API is unstable and may change between versions.

+This package can work in production environments, but it is not recommended for production use until the API is stable.

 ## How to Use

 See the [Go documentation](https://pkg.go.dev/git.terah.dev/imterah/goevdi@v1.14.10/libevdi) for documentation on how to use this package.
 EVDI can be a bit confusing at first, so I'd recommend looking at the [example here](https://git.terah.dev/imterah/goevdi/src/branch/main/example/main.go).